vettom/Reference/BBall/README.md

 - Red for Q1 and 3, rest blue or black
 - player score 2, strike score and player number
 - score 3, strike score, and circle player number
-- score 1, filled circle over score
+- score 1, filled smudge over score
 - When a player comes to court, mark X to indicate they played

 ### Fouls